-The principal owner of NEFPG is Richard Wojcik.
+The principal owners of NEFPG are Richard Wojcik and Bradford Nichols.

 B. Advisory Services

 NEFPG offers the following services to advisory clients:

 NEFPG provides asset management services, defined as giving continuous advice or making investments for clients based on the specific needs of each client.
 Through personal discussions in which goals and objectives based on a client's particular circumstances are established, NEFPG develops a client's individual investment policy and creates and manages a portfolio based on that policy.
 NEFPG will manage advisory accounts on either a discretionary or non-discretionary basis.